raymondbutcher/pretf/docs/tutorial/terraform-variables.md

 ## Terraform variables

-Teraform variables can be access using the `var` argument passed into `terraform()` functions.
+Terraform variables can be accessed using the `var` argument passed into `terraform()` functions.
 Let's use them instead of hardcoding the values:

 ```terraform